Towards an ab initio theory for the temperature dependence of electric-field gradient in solids: application to hexagonal lattices of Zn and Cd: Application to zinc and cadmium

 \section{Application to zinc and cadmium}

 In this section we apply the method described earlier to calculations of the temperature dependence of the electric field gradient of solid zinc and cadmium crystallized in the hexagonal close packed lattice.

-For that we need data on quadrupole components of electron density and potential obtained from the electron band structure calculations and the temperature evolution of the tensor of mean-square displacements, $U_{11}(T)$ and $U_{33}(T)$. $U_{11}(T)$ and $U_{33}(T)$ are required for the calculation of the square root of the Debye-Waller factor, $\exp(-W(\vec{K}, T))$, for vectors $\vec{K}$ of the reciprocal lattice, Eqs.\ (\ref{m1}) and (\ref{e12}).
+For that we need data on the Fourier expansion of the electron density in the interstitial region, quadrupole components of electron density and potential obtained from the electron band structure calculations.
 Electron density functional calculations have been performed with the Moscow-FLAPW code \cite{lapw}.
 The code explicitly takes into account the nuclear size and the change of the potential and the wave function inside the nuclear region to obtain the electric field gradient accurately.
-In addition, the number of radial points inside the MT-region has been increased to 3000.
-The typical LAPW basis state cut-off parameter was $R_{MT} K_{max}$ = 9, the number of $k$ points was $\sim500$.
-For calculation of the exchange-correlation potential and the exchange-correlation energy contribution we have used a variant of the local density approximation within the density functional theory (DFT) \cite{LDA}.
+In addition, the number of radial points inside the MT-region has been increased to 3000 (for some runs 3500).
+The typical LAPW basis set cut-off parameter was $R_{MT} K_{max}$ = 9 (the number of basis functions 221), the number of $k$ points was 704 (1331), the maximal value of the LAPW plane wave expansion $l_{max}=10$.
+We have used the tetrahedron method for the linear interpolation of energy between $k$ points \cite{tet}.
+For calculation of the exchange-correlation potential and the exchange-correlation energy contribution we have used the Perdew-Burke-Ernzerhof (PBE) variant \cite{PBE} of the generalized-gradient approximation (GGA) within the density functional theory (DFT) at experimental lattice constants at room temperature [$a=2.663$ {\AA}, $c=4.944$ {\AA}, $R_{MT}=1.196$ {\AA} (Zn) and $a=2.996$ {\AA}, $c=5.674$ {\AA}, $R_{MT}=1.429$ {\AA} (Cd).]